-These measures are not only to protect campers, but also the bears.
+These measures are not only to protect campers but also the bears.
 Wild animals naturally fear people, but when they get used to eating human food and garbage, they lose that fear and conflicts are not far behind.
 Such bears’ fate is often, sadly, euthanasia.

 Aside from camping, there are a number of things to do at the park.

-Trails– There are 10.5 miles of bridle (horse) trails, 22 miles of hiking trails, and 9 miles of bike trails.
+- Hiking – There are 10.5 miles of bridle (horse) trails, 22 miles of hiking trails, and 9 miles of bike trails.
 A portion of the park also overlaps with the Appalachian Trail.

-Wineries – Although not on the property itself, Sky Meadows State Park is surrounded by wineries, all within a 6-mile radius: Delaplane Cellars, Three Fox Vineyards, Aspendale Winery, Naked Mountain Vineyards, and more.
+- Wineries – Although not on the property itself, Sky Meadows State Park is surrounded by wineries, all within a 6-mile radius: Delaplane Cellars, Three Fox Vineyards, Aspendale Winery, Naked Mountain Vineyards, and more.
 Take your pick.

-Hungry? – The nearby towns of Marshall, Paris, and Middleburg have a number of dining options.
+- Dining – The nearby towns of Marshall, Paris, and Middleburg have a number of dining options.
 If you like family-owned hidden gems.
 Marshall Diner has one of the best cheesesteaks I have ever tasted.
 It is simple, but moist and just oozing with flavor.
 Mmmm.

 Sky Meadows Park has been one of my favorite camping experiences so far.
 The 1-mile hike to and from the campground with all your overnight gear in hand makes for a sweaty time.
 However, once you arrive at the site to catch your breath, there is a sense of increased relaxation knowing that you worked for that rest.

-I would wake up every now and then, but it wasn’t a startled jolt out of my sleeping bag.
+I would wake up every now and then, but it wasn’t a startling jolt out of my sleeping bag.
 It was a gentle opening of my eyes to find the moon glowing overhead.
 Lying on my back and peeking through the transparent mesh of the tent, the complete night sky was in view.
 Feeling at complete peace, I would try to force my eyes to stay open just a little longer to take in the beauty of the stars and moon.